Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Conclusion

-Practically, \shortname clusters client according to the observed model $\theta_k(t)$.
-In order to induce a minor drift and facilitate the initiation of the dynamic clustering process at each iteration, we implement a uniformly random client selection strategy during the initial 30 rounds, enabling the observation of local adaptations of the global model across various sampled clients.
+Practically, \shortname clusters client according to the observed model $\theta_k(t)$. {To further stabilize the initial estimation phase, } we implement a uniformly random sampling strategy during the initial 30 rounds, enabling the observation of local adaptations of the global model across various sampled clients.
 The selection of 30 rounds offers a balanced approach between exploring client heterogeneity and subsequently leveraging the clustering structure.

-Similar to numerous FL methods based on local updates -- such as \cite{ghosh2020efficient} -- executing operations on the full model becomes increasingly burdensome as the model size increases.
+This value admits a simple probabilistic justification: under uniform sampling, each client is selected with probability $P/K$ at every round, independently across rounds, so the probability that a given client is observed at least once within $t$ rounds is $1-(1-P/K)^t$~\cite{grimmett2001probability}.
+With $P=10$ and $K=100$, choosing $t=30$ yields $1-(1-0.1)^{30}\approx 0.96$, i.e., more than $95\%$ of the clients are expected to be observed at least once during the warm-up, ensuring an almost complete coverage of the population before the variance-reduction policy is activated.
+This initial phase is dedicated to observing a diverse set of client behaviors, which allows the Robbins-Monro estimator to build a more reliable and stable baseline covariance structure before our variance-reduction sampling policy becomes active \cite{grimmett2001probability}.
+Similar to numerous FL methods based on local updates~\cite{ghosh2020efficient} executing operations on the full model becomes increasingly burdensome as the model size increases.
 Furthermore, from a statistical standpoint, the early feature extraction layers (such as convolutional or embedding layers) frequently contribute less discriminative information for clustering and may introduce superfluous noise along with computational overhead.
 Hence, when managing larger models, we confine the covariance computation to the parameters of the final fully connected layer.
 If this layer remains excessively large, we further diminish dimensionality by randomly sampling a subset of its weights.
 Specifically, for the MNIST dataset, we utilize the entire final layer; whereas for CIFAR-10, where the final layer has higher dimensionality, we sample $D=300$ weights.
 This approach achieves an advantageous compromise between computational efficiency and representational adequacy.